 Kindergarten students are able to experience a variety of classes lead by our specialist teachers in Art, Music, Thai Language & Culture, Physical Education and Swimming.
 Each semester an array of after-school enrichment programs are also offered.

 Our diverse student population makes our partnership with parents and families crucial.
 When students make personal connections with their learning environment, they become active participants and life-long learners.
 The Parent Teacher Organization (PTO) is an amazing catalyst for developing special events and community involvement.

-Berkeley’s Pre-K class is for young learners aged 2-3 years old.
+Berkeley’s Cubs classes are for young learners aged 2-4 years old.

 A child’s development at this early age is very important for preparing them for their future development and learning.
-In our Pre-K class we have lots of fun with hands-on and interactive activities to aid in personal, social and academic development.
-Pre-K is focused on developing fine motor skills and hand-eye coordination through various activities.
+In our Cubs classes we have lots of fun with hands-on and interactive activities to aid in personal, social and academic development.
+The Cubs is focused on developing fine motor skills and hand-eye coordination through various activities.

 The children are introduced to the various phonetic sounds of the alphabet and new vocabulary.
 In Math, children will become familiar with numbers 1-5, counting, shape and colour recognition and problem solving.
 Theme based activities make learning more fun and open a child’s mind to the world around them.

 "The creation of something new is not accomplished by the intellect but by the play instinct. "